Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Haringey and are not the council.
 About us

-The Cabinet Member for Housing and Planning (Deputy Leader), Councillor Sarah Williams, approved significant investment in structural repairs and hostel refurbishments.
-Key decisions included awarding a £3.6 million contract for major works to four hostels in Muswell Hill and a £2 million contract for a two-year structural programme across the borough.
+The Cabinet Member for Housing and Planning, Councillor Sarah Williams, approved significant investment in the council's housing stock during a meeting on Monday, 9th March 2026.
+Key decisions included the award of contracts for a major works programme to refurbish hostels and a structural programme to address essential repairs across the borough.

 Hostels - Major Works Programme

-The decision to proceed with a standalone procurement route, rather than waiting for the appointment of Partnering Contractors, was made due to the urgent need to upgrade the properties to maximise income generation, as most rooms are currently vacant.
-Tenderer A was selected as they submitted the most advantageous tender, scoring 97.75% out of 100% for a balance of price and quality.
-The council also approved the issuance of a Letter of Intent for £360,000 to allow the contractor to begin ordering supplies before the formal contract is finalised.
-The works are expected to be financially completed by August 2027.
+The decision to proceed with a standalone procurement route, rather than waiting for the appointment of partnering contractors, was made due to the urgent need to upgrade the properties to maximise income generation, as most rooms are currently vacant.
+Tenderer A was selected as they submitted the most advantageous tender, achieving a score of 97.75% out of 100%.
+The council also approved the issuance of a Letter of Intent for £360,000 to allow the contractor to commence project ordering before the formal contract is finalised.

 MTC - Structural Programme (2026-2028)